mth/yeti/doc/intro.rst

     > head
     <yeti.lang.std$head> is list?<'a> -> 'a

-The type ``list?`` is actually parametric about the existance of the numeric index and can unify both with ``array`` and ``list`` type.
+The type ``list?`` is actually parametric about the existence of the numeric index and can unify both with ``array`` and ``list`` type.

 The ``tail`` of an array shares the original array - meaning that modification of the original array will be visible in the returned tail.
-It is best to avoid modifying an array after it is used as ``list?`` (unless you don't use the resulting lists after that) - the results may be suprising sometimes, although defined for most list functions.
+It is best to avoid modifying an array after it is used as ``list?`` (unless you don't use the resulting lists after that) - the results may be surprising sometimes, although defined for most list functions.

 A simple example of using arrays - an implementation of the selection sort algorithm::